 Final Impressions Of The Khaki Field King

-Hamilton always manage to impress me with what they manage to pack into a watch.
-And with this 80 hour power reserve Automatic with sapphire crystal and a great looking dial that smacks of their long military heritage, you can hardly go wrong.
+Hamilton always manages to impress me with what they manage to pack into a watch.
+And with this 80-hour power reserve Automatic with sapphire crystal and a great-looking dial that smacks of their long military heritage, you can hardly go wrong.

-And, even though many small-wristed people might baulk at the 40mm, it’s curve and shape make it more like a 38mm, so don’t hesitate for that reason alone!
+And, even though many small-wristed people might balk at the 40mm watch like the Hamilton Field, its curve and shape make it more like a 38mm, so don’t hesitate for that reason alone!